bernie-g/geckolib-docs/Getting-Started.md

 ## Installing

 To use the library in a dev environment, add this to your build.gradle file.
 For forge users, you _have to make a new repositories block_.
-Otherwise, your build will fail.
+Otherwise, your build will fail. **Do not add the jitpack repo to the buildscript section of your gradle.**